iamdrq/panel-edp-friendlyelec/README.md

 ```

 - ~~The K116E drm_display_mode 's clock not to 60Hz, reason unknown, if clock is 60Hz, panel will blank.~~
-- Notice: now only support K116E and Linux 6.x
+- Notice: now only support K116E and Armbian Linux 6.1.x